 Assessment of the Business Properties

-Program Evaluation Matrix is a very helpful tool in portfolio analysis for providing answers to certain questions about some valid questions regarding the products and services in a portfolio:
+Program Evaluation Matrix is a very helpful tool in portfolio analysis for providing answers to certain questions about valid questions regarding the products and services in a portfolio:

 • Does it align well with the other services?